Forbidden induced subgraphs for graphs and signed graphs with eigenvalues bounded from below: Forbidden subgraphs for graphs with eigenvalues bounded from below

 We prove a stronger result from which the first main theorem for $\la \in [2, \la^*)$ and its corollary for $\la \in (2,\la^*)$ follow.

 \begin{theorem} For every $\la \in [2, \la^*)$, the number of connected graphs in $\Gl \setminus \G(2)$ is finite. \end{theorem}

-\begin{proof}[Proof of \cref{thm:main1} for $\la \in [2, \la^*)$ assuming \cref{thm:main1-2}] It is known that $\G(2)$ has a finite forbidden subgraph characterization --- in fact, there are $1812$ minimal forbidden subgraphs for $\G(2)$ (see \cite{BN92}).
-In view of \cref{thm:main1-2}, it suffices to show that for every minimal forbidden subgraph $G$ for $\Gl$, $G$ is a minimal forbidden subgraph for $\G(2)$, or $G$ after removing some vertex is a connected graph in $\Gl \setminus \G(2)$.
+\begin{proof}[Proof of \cref{thm:main1} for $\la \in [2, \la^*)$ assuming \cref{thm:main1-2}] It is known that $\G(2)$ has a finite forbidden subgraph characterization --- in fact, there are $1812$ minimal forbidden subgraphs for $\G(2)$; see \cite{BN92}.
+In view of \cref{thm:main1-2}, it suffices to show that if $G$ is a minimal forbidden subgraph for $\Gl$, then $G$ is a minimal forbidden subgraph for $\G(2)$, or $G$, after removing some vertex, is a connected graph in $\Gl \setminus \G(2)$.

 Indeed, let $G$ be a minimal forbidden subgraph for $\Gl$.
-Because $\la_1(G) < -\la \le -2$, $G$ contains a minimal forbidden subgraph for $\G(2)$ as a subgraph, say $F$.
-We may assume that $F$ is a proper subgraph of $G$ for otherwise we are done already.
+Because $\la_1(G) < -\la \le -2$, the graph $G$ contains a minimal forbidden subgraph for $\G(2)$ as a subgraph, say $F$.
+Clearly both $G$ and $F$ are connected.
+We may assume that $F$ is a proper subgraph of $G$ because otherwise we are done already.
 Consider the graph $H$ obtained after removing $v$ from $G$, where $v$ is a vertex of $G$ that is furthest from $F$.
-One can then check that $H$ is connected.
-Finally $H \in \Gl$ because of the minimality of $G$, and $H \not\in \G(2)$ because $F$ is a subgraph of $H$. \end{proof}
+Using the connectivity of $F$, one can then show that $H$ is connected.
+Finally, $H \in \Gl$ because of the minimality of $G$, and $H \not\in \G(2)$ because $F$ is a subgraph of $H$. \end{proof}

 \begin{proof}[Proof of \cref{cor:main1} for $\la \in (2,\la^*)$] It follows immediately from \cref{thm:main1-2} that $-\la$ is not a limit point of the set of smallest eigenvalues of graphs for $\la \in (2,\la^*)$ \end{proof}